 VLC Media Player (iOS|Android|Windows|Mac) brings the popular open-source media player to your all your devices, letting you watch videos from almost any format directly, and connect with streaming and cloud services to access your video library.

 VLC's latest release marks the popular video-playing software's global return to Apple's App Store.
 It's the first time that VideoLAN, the player's nonprofit developer, has released a version that spans Android, iOS, Mac and Windows.

 Getting your content

-The app also has a nifty browser-based Wi-Fi upload process to add content to VLC for iOS.
-In the slide-out menu, you'll find a Wi-Fi upload button that is off by default.
+The app also has a nifty browser-based Wi-Fi upload process to add content to VLC.
+In the slide-out menu on mobile devices, you'll find a Wi-Fi upload button that is off by default.
 When you flip it to the on position, you're given a Web address you can enter into your desktop Web browser.
-From there, a window opens to let you drag-and-drop video content which will be automatically uploaded to your iOS device.
+From there, a window opens to let you drag and drop video content that will be automatically uploaded to your smartphone.
 It's a really simple process for adding videos.

 Watching movies and videos

 Part of what sets VLC apart from other video players is the things you can do once you're actively watching a video.
 You get all the usual controls, like play and pause, and a slider to advance the movie on its timeline.
-But you can also control video speed, use gesture-based controls to adjust video playback, and you can apply filters to make the video look better.
+But you can also control video speed, use gesture-based controls on mobile to adjust video playback, and you can apply filters to make the video look better on any device.